rendall/simple-invoice/README.md

 <https://rendall.github.io/simple-invoice/>

-A simple, editable web-based invoice that
+A simple, secure, editable web-based invoice that

+- Requires absolutely nothing from you
-- calculates subtotal, taxes and total and
+- Calculates itemization subtotal, taxes and total
-- saves your edit for when you return
+- Saves your edit for when you return
+- Customizable fields
+- Localizable / internationalizable
+- Minimal style

 ## Instructions